How to Prepare for SOC 2 and ISO 27001 Audits: A Startup's Guide

 b) Efficient Scheduling of Audit Meetings

 Confirm each meeting topic with auditors ahead of time to ensure you have the appropriate team members available and prepared for each call.
+Reference the audit plan as a tool to organize meetings, allocate resources, and ensure all required topics are covered.
 Always clearly communicate time zones for global teams, as scheduling errors can delay and complicate discussions.

 Example: If the auditor plans to review your cloud security, schedule attendance from your CTO or DevOps lead well in advance.